odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 ## 1. Introduction

 Welcome to the **Academic Contact Finder**.
-This application is a user friendly way for finding email addresses of academic researchers, doctors, or professors.
+This application is a user friendly way for finding the contact details, including the title and email address, of academic researchers, doctors, and professors.